dustinpfister/blog_posts/_posts/statistics-stochastic-process-bernoulli.md

 console.log( getPers( trial(3) ) ); // [ 66.66666666666666, 33.33333333333333 ]
 console.log( getPers( trial(4) ) ); // [ 50, 50 ]
 ```

+With this like of function of course the results end up being more in line with the idea of a fair coin where for any amount of even tosses of a coin the result will always be 50, 50, and it is only in an odd amount of trials where that will not end up being the case.

 ## 4 - Conclusion